Vaccines are the world’s safest method to protect children from life-threatening diseases.

 The symptoms can be severe.
 They include fever, chills, seizures and difficulty breathing. without timely diagnosis and treatment, malaria can be deadly.
 Globally, a child dies of malaria nearly every minute.

-Therefore, UNICEF works closely with partners to deliver key supplies, including mosquito nets, rapid diagnostic tests and antimalarials to the children most at risk of infection.
+We work closely with partners to deliver key supplies, including mosquito nets, rapid diagnostic tests and antimalarials to the children most at risk of infection.
 We are also one of the world’s largest distributors of insecticide-treated nets to protect children from mosquito bites.
-Every year, UNICEF and many other global partners, including the Global Fund and the U.S. President’s Malaria Initiative, send out around 220 million mosquito nets to more than 120 countries.